rebsonoliveira/sql-server/samples/features/temporal/product-catalog/README.md

 **Software prerequisites:**

 1. SQL Server 2016 (or higher) or an Azure SQL Database
-2. Visual Studio 2015 Update 3 (or higher) with the ASP.NET Core 1.0 (or higher)
+2. Visual Studio 2015 Update 3 (or higher) or Visual Studio Code Editor with the ASP.NET Core 1.0 (or higher)

 **Azure prerequisites:**